Citation: Michael G. "A Scary Drug: An Experience with Products - 'Bath Salts' (exp91391)". Erowid.org. Jun 12, 2011. erowid.org/exp/91391

-[Erowid Note: 'Bath salts' and similar products generally do not list ingredients or dosage on their packaging.
-Analysis has revealed that ingredients in a single product of this type may vary over time.]
+Cannabis substitute "spice" type smoking blends, "Bath salts", "plant food", "incense", "tea" and similar products generally do not accurately list psychoactive ingredients or dosage on their packaging.
+Analysis has revealed that ingredients in a single product of this type may vary over time.
+The component chemical(s) may be different than what is assumed for this report.]

 First off, the only reason I'm writing this report is because I see very little information on the effects of Bath Salts.
 This is my personal experience with this mysterious drug.